-International students (and all students on non-resident visas) intending to register as Limited Status students should contact the Registration Department (firstname.lastname@example.org) to inquire about the possibility of taking classes at USC.
-Approval from the Office of International Services will be required prior to registering for any course.
-All such students must bring their passports, and students on F-1 visas must also bring a letter from the foreign student adviser at their host institution permitting them to concurrently register at USC.
+International students (and all students on non-resident visas) intending to register as Limited Status students should report to the Registration Building, Thursday, Jan.
+10, where they will pick up the Permit to Register.
+They will then be directed to other USC offices to obtain necessary approvals to register.
+All such students must bring their passports, and students on F-1 visas must also bring a letter from the foreign student advisor at their host institution permitting them to concurrently register at USC.
 For further information, call the International Admissions Office at (213) 740-1111.

 Permanent Residents and United States Citizens